kyco/jquery.kyco.googleplusfeed/README.md

 The previously best Google+ feed widget out there!

 ### NOTE: This plugin is no longer supported.

-For a version which will still be supported please use [jquery.kyco.googleplusfeed2](https://github.com/kyco/jquery.kyco.googleplusfeed2).
+Its successor is [jquery.kyco.googleplusfeed2](https://github.com/kyco/jquery.kyco.googleplusfeed2).

 This is a simple Google+ feed widget which makes use of [plusfeed.frosas.net](http://plusfeed.frosas.net/).